 When will Faculty and Staff return to Campus?

-We will remain largely ‘work from home’ through the fall term, and there may be slight adjustments regarding campus access as conditions change on the ground.
+We will remain largely ‘work from home’ through the Spring term, and there may be slight adjustments regarding campus access as conditions change on the ground.
 This does not mean the workforce will return en masse.
 Instead, it means that how and when either campus will be available to you will change as conditions improve or degrade over time.
-Given the state of the pandemic in both locales, ground campus access will not change as we enter the fall term.
 We will reassess monthly using local health guidance to drive our decision making.

 Will Campus reopen before a vaccine is widely available?